The Bankrate promise

 Life plan communities

 These communities, also called continuing-care retirement communities or CCRCs, offer ascending levels of care, which seniors can transition through as they age.
 A single campus might encompass independent living, assisted living and skilled nursing.
-Seniors either pay monthly rent or shell out an initial payment, followed by monthly maintenance or service fees.
-This is not an ideal option for those living on Social Security, as costs tend to be high: According to the National Investment Center for Seniors Housing & Care, the average monthly charge in the third quarter of 2021 was $3,555, and the average initial payment was $402,000.
+Seniors either pay monthly rent or an initial payment followed by monthly maintenance or service fees.
+This is not an ideal option for those living on Social Security, as costs tend to be high: According to the National Investment Center for Seniors Housing & Care, the average monthly rental fee in the first quarter of 2023 ranged from $3,450 to $7,303.

 - Can age in place within one campus